+Note.
+PL = Phonological, VSSP = Visuospatial

 Subsequently, we ran the analyses addressing our three research questions as outlined in our detailed analysis plan (Appendix C).
+Note that for some bivariate comparisons the data did not exceed kurtosis limits once all relevant exclusions had been performed and therefore a t-test was performed even if the individual variables exceeded this limit.

 RQ1.
 Are Arabic symbols and non-symbolic representations accessed automatically or does access require the involvement of WM components?